eelin9763/Photo/README.md

 # Photo

-This gem will scrap 5000 photos in 100 photoalbums website. https://jsonplaceholder.typicode.com/photos
+This gem will scrap 100 photo albums with 5000 photos off this website. https://jsonplaceholder.typicode.com/photos
+Thank you for taking the time to look at this showcase.

 ## Installation